September 25th-29th, 2018

-6. Blank canvas panels/ papers must be stamped at sign-in.
-The canvas/papers must be blank but may be tinted.
-The stamp
+7. Blank canvas panels must be stamped at artists’ check-in.
+The canvas must be blank but may be tinted.
+The stamp must be

 air methods will be permitted.

-8. All paintings must be properly framed and fitted with wire hangers.
-No sawtooth hangers allowed.
+10. No saw tooth hangers allowed.
+All paintings must be properly framed and fitted with wire hangers.

-until Saturday at 4pm at the Hill City Senior Center at 227 Walnut Avenue, Hill City, SD.
-The Hills City Senior Center is across the
+until Saturday at 4pm at the venue — the Hill City Senior Center, 227 Walnut Avenue, Hill City, SD — across the highway from the

-highway from the 1880 Train property.
-Artists are encouraged to begin hanging their paintings at the Senior Center beginning at
+1880 Train.
+Artists are encouraged to begin hanging their paintings at the venue beginning at noon on Thursday.

 artists will be mailed within one month of the closing of the event.